aaposyvanen/emodim/README.md

 ## Setting up the Docker environment

-The backend components requires a large database file to be downloaded, which can be found from [here](http://dl.turkunlp.org/finnish-embeddings/).
+The backend components require a large database file to be downloaded, which can be found [here](http://dl.turkunlp.org/finnish-embeddings/).

 The whole project can be run by running the command